-Harlequins v Northampton (Mon)
+Harlequins edge to win over Northampton

-Premiership: Harlequins v Northampton Saints (Mon)
+Premiership: Harlequins 41-27 Northampton - Champions edge to win over Saints

 Last updated on .From the section Rugby Union